 Think about doing some recipe-gifting of your own.
 Slip a simple recipe into the money card you give to a college graduate.
 Include a hand-written recipe card with the plate of treats you give your child’s teacher.
 Tape the recipe to the top of the freezer meal you share with the new mom in your neighborhood.
 Let’s bring back the hand-written recipe!

-- 1 cup dark brown sugar
+- 1 c. dark brown sugar

-- 12 oz. bag milk chocolate chips
+- 12 oz. of semi-sweet chocolate chips

-- 1 cup mini marshmallows
+- mini marshmallows